-Trump loses loyalist Sanders in another White House departure
+Trump loses loyalist Sarah Sanders in another White House departure

-WASHINGTON (Reuters) - White House spokeswoman Sarah Sanders, a fierce loyalist of President Donald Trump who became one of his closest advisers, will leave her job at the end of the month to return to her home state of Arkansas, Trump said on Thursday.
+WASHINGTON (Reuters) - White House spokeswoman Sarah Sanders, a fierce loyalist of President Donald Trump who channeled his combativeness toward the news media, will leave her job at month’s end for a possible political future in her home state of Arkansas, Trump said on Thursday.

 Sanders, who has worked with Trump since the early days of his unconventional run for office and became a national public figure in her own right, is the latest in a long line of senior advisers to leave the White House.

-Sanders, 36, who often compared the antics of the press corps to the behavior of her three young children and had largely backed Trump’s dismissal of the news media as “the enemy of the people,” called the job “an honor of a lifetime.”
+Sanders, 36, often compared the antics of the press corps to the behavior of her three young children and had largely backed Trump’s dismissal of the news media as “the enemy of the people.”

+While ending her daily press briefings, she was often helpful to reporters behind the scenes.

+She called the job “an honor of a lifetime” but said she was eager to spend time with her children, who are just getting out of school for the summer.

 “I’ve loved every minute, even the hard minutes,” Sanders said at a White House event, called onstage by Trump to a standing ovation, her voice trembling with emotion.
 “I have three amazing kids and I’m going to spend a little more time with them.”